 Scheduled Caste SubPlan Programme

-The main objective of Scheduled Caste SubPlan is to give a thrust to family oriented schemes of economic development of SCs below the poverty line, by providing resources for filling the critical gaps and for providing missing vital inputs for their livelihood improvement.
-ICAR-CIFRI is implementing SCSP schemes to empower SC population through the input of fisheries and also imparting knowledge of fisheries technology.
+The main objective of the Scheduled Caste SubPlan is to give a thrust to the socio-economic development of the scheduled caste living below the poverty line, by providing fisheries inputs for filling the critical gaps for their livelihood improvement.
+ICAR-CIFRI is implementing SCSP schemes to empower SC community through the distribution of fisheries inputs and also imparting knowledge on inland fisheries.

-Ornamental fish culture was demonstrated for livelihood improvement of the fishers of the SC community of Amatali and Kochukali of Sundarbans, West Bengal.
+Ornamental fish culture was demonstrated for the livelihood improvement of the fishers of the SC community of Amatali and Kochukali of Sundarbans, West Bengal.
 Seventy (70) ornamental culture kit and FRP tanks were distributed in the two villages.
-Another two ornamental fish clusters were developed this year in west Bengal.
-Twenty five numbers of ornamental culture kit and FRP tanks were provided to the fishers of Khalsi wetland and 35 ornamental culture kit and FRP tanks were provided to the fishers of Kultali, West Bengal.
-During Amphan cyclone few ornamental kits were destroyed, so new implements were provided to those beneficiaries.
+Another two ornamental fish clusters were developed this year in West Bengal.

 Fish production enhancement from rainfed backyard ponds

 Fish production enhancements from individual ponds were also targeted this year under SCSP.
 The fish farmers were sensitized and provided with fish farming inputs.
-In Kultali area of Sunderban, 196 fishers were provided with fish seed, lime and fish feed for their livelihoods improvement.
-In Santiniketan, Birbhum district of West Bengal, 77 SC families were provided with the inputs like fish seed, fish feed and lime for fish culture in their individual ponds.
-Sagar island was most affected in Cyclone “Amphan”. for the livelihoods improvement of the fish farmers, sensitization for the necessary steps for fish production enhancement was carried out and 250 SC beneficiaries were provided with fish seed, feed and lime.
+In Kultali area of Sunderban, 196 fishers were provided with fish seed, lime and fish feed for their livelihoods improvements Sagar island was most affected in Cyclone “Amphan” for the livelihoods improvement of the fish farmers, sensitization for the necessary steps for fish production enhancement was carried out and 250 SC beneficiaries were provided with fish seed, feed and lime.

-Restoration of the cyclone affected fish culture units in Sunderbans
+Restoration of the YAAS-affected fish culture units in Sunderbans

 The cyclone YAAS caused massive devastation in Sunderbans affecting fishers and fish farmers severely.
-To strengthen their livelihood the institute supported the farmers by providing fishery inputs to restore the fishing and other pisciculture activities in the affected areas.
-In Sahebkhali and Amtali areas of Sundarbans 4000 kg lime, 42000 kg feed, 2200 kg fish seed and 80 liters of fish medicine were distributed among the 400 SC fish farmers.
+To strengthen their livelihood, the institute supported the farmers by providing fishery inputs to restore the fishing and other pisciculture activities in the affected areas.
+In the Sahebkhali and Amtali areas of the Sundarbans, 4000 kg of lime, 42000 kg of feed, 2200 kg of fish seed and 80 litres of fish medicine were distributed among the 400 SC fish farmers.
 Additionally, 200 kg fish seed was released in two canals of these areas for sustainable canal fisheries development in Sunderbans.
-On this occasion, two awareness camps were also organized.
+On this occasion, two awareness camps were also organised.

 Fish Production enhancement from Backyard Ponds in Sunderbans